abrt/doc/howitworks.rst

 :ref:`ureport` (micro report) designed to be completely anonymous so it can be sent and processed automatically avoiding costly bugzilla queries and manpower.

-The ABRT server in this scenario works like a first line of defense — collecting massive amounts of similar reports and responding with tracker URLs in case of known problems.
+The ABRT Analytics (also known as ABRT server in the past) in this scenario works like a first line of defense — collecting massive amounts of similar reports and responding with tracker URLs in case of known problems.

 If user is lucky enough to hit a unique issue not known by faf, reporting chain continues with reporting to bugzilla, more complex process